Skip to Content

 There are National Park Lodges for those that don’t camp (we love the Wuksachi Lodge at Sequoia National Park).
 While some of the National Park lodges aren’t as nice as you might expect, their rustic appeal is perfect for staying near or in a park.
 You can expect to pay significantly more to stay in a National Park lodge than if you stay just outside of a park, but the value may be worth it to you.

 One of our favorite National Park lodges we’ve gotten to stay at is the Oregon Caves Chateau.
 This unique lodge is a log cabin style castle in the woods at the mouth of the cave.
 It’s remarkable and so very vintage.
-Others, like the Tenaya Lodge at Yosemite or East Glacier Hotel, are not within the bounds of the park but offer a woodsy experience still.
+Others, like the Tenaya Lodge at Yosemite or Glacier Park Lodge, are not within the bounds of the park but offer a woodsy experience still.

 Lobby Oregon Caves Chateau National Park Lodge 4